-In addition, role-based competency models have not yet been drawn up for all roles within the organization.
-Competency assessments are instrumental to determining if positive learning outcomes have been achieved and they will also demonstrate if the organization is obtaining a return on its investment in implementing and deploying the LMS.
-Competency assessments offer management at CEM the opportunity to identify and rectify gaps or overlaps in competency levels as well as providing a means of assessing and managing overall competency levels within the organization.
-Even where competency models are available, the study revealed that the process of self-management of career development has, for the most part, not yet been taken up within the organization.
+In addition, role-based competency models have not yet been drawn up for all roles within the organisation.
+Competency assessments are instrumental to determining if positive learning outcomes have been achieved, and they will also demonstrate if the organization is obtaining a return on its investment in implementing and deploying the LMS.
+Competency assessments offer management at CEM the opportunity to identify and rectify gaps or overlaps in competency levels, as well as provide a means of assessing and managing overall competency levels within the organisation.
+Even where competency models are available, the study revealed that the process of self-management of career development has, for the most part, not yet been taken up within the organisation.
 Moreover, some employees, and indeed managers, have not yet engaged with the competency assessment process.
 A structured plan or roadmap is required that is formulated in conjunction with local business needs to enable the formal migration of all employees onto the system for ongoing competency assessment and competency development planning using the LMS.
 In this way, the LMS may be employed to allow a dual focus on both individual and organisational competence assessment/development.
 This would facilitate the ongoing maximisation of human capital through training and learning activities.

 REFERENCES

-Anderson, C. (2010) “Economic impact on training investments,” Chief Learning Officer (nov) (pp. 52-54).
+Anderson, C. (2010).
+Economic impact on training investments.
+Chief Learning Officer, (Nov.), 52-54.

 Barney, J. B. (1991).
 Firm resources and sustained competitive advantage.
 Journal of Management, 17(1), 99-120.

-Becker, G. S., Murphy, K. M. & Tamura, R. (1994).
+Becker, G. S., Murphy, K. M., & Tamura, R. (1994).
 Human capital, fertility, and economic growth.
-In G. S. Becker (Ed.)
-Human Capital—A theoretical and empirical analysis, with special reference to education (pp. 323-350).
+In G. S. Becker (Ed.), Human capital—A theoretical and empirical analysis, with special reference to education (pp. 323-350).
 Chicago: The University of Chicago Press.

-Benbasat, I., Goldstein, D. K. & Mead, M. (1987).
+Benbasat, I., Goldstein, D. K., & Mead, M. (1987).
 The case research strategy in studies of information systems.
 MIS Quarterly, 11(3), 369-386.

+Brennan et al. 2001.

-Campbell, B. A., Coff, R., and Kryscynski, D. (2012) “Rethinking sustained competitive advantage from human capital,” Academy of Management Review (37:3), 376-395.
+Campbell, B. A., Coff, R., & Kryscynski, D. (2012).
+Rethinking sustained competitive advantage from human capital.
+Academy of Management Review, 37(3), 376-395.

-Cardona, S., Velez, J., and Tobon, S. (2013) “Towards an adaptive system based on competences,” Communications and Computing (COLCOM), 2013 IEEE Colombian Conference (pp. 1-6).
+Cardona, S., Velez, J., & Tobon, S. (2013).
+Towards an adaptive system based on competences.
+In Proceedings of 2013 IEEE Colombian Conference on Communications and Computing (COLCOM) (pp. 1-6).
+New York: IEEE.

-Dunne, A. & Butler, T. (2004).
-Learning management system: A new opportunity.
-In IT Innovation for Adaptability and Competitiveness, Proceedings of the IFIP WG 8.6 Working Conference, Leixslip, Ireland.
+Dunne, A., & Butler, T. (2004).
+Learning management systems: A new opportunity.
+In IT Innovation for Adaptability and Competitiveness: IFIP TC8/WG 8.6 Seventh Working Conference (pp. 419-440).
+New York: Kluwer Academic Publishers.

 Eisenhardt, K. M. (1989).
 Building theories from case study research.
 Academy of Management Review, 14(4), 532-550.

-Fuller, T. F. “Beyond training: The impact of learning management systems (LMS) on employee turnover (2013), “ The Fourth International Conference on e-Learning (ICEL2013), The Society of Digital Information and Wireless Communication (pp. 26-37).
+Fuller, T. F. (2013).
+Beyond training: The impact of learning management systems (LMS) on employee turnover.
+In Proceedings of the Fourth International Conference on E-Learning (pp. 26-37).
+New Castle, DE: Society of Digital Information and Wireless Communications.

 Gonçalves Zangiski, M. A. d.
-S., de Lima, E. P., and da Costa, S. E. G. (2013) “Organizational competence building and development: Contributions to operations management,” International Journal of Production Economics (144), 76-89.
+S., de Lima, E. P., & da Costa, S. E. G. (2013).
+Organizational competence building and development: Contributions to operations management.
+International Journal of Production Economics, (144), 76-89.

-Gupta, J., Termeer, C., Klostermann, J., Meijerink, S., van den Brink, M., Jong, P., Nooteboom, S., and Bergsma, E. (2010) “The adaptive capacity wheel: a method to assess the inherent characteristics of institutions to enable the adaptive capacity of society,” Environmental Science & Policy (13:6), 459-471.
+Gupta, J., Termeer, C., Klostermann, J., Meijerink, S., van den Brink, M., Jong, P., Nooteboom, S., & Bergsma, E. (2010).
+The adaptive capacity wheel: A method to assess the inherent characteristics of institutions to enable the adaptive capacity of society.
+Environmental Science & Policy, 13(6), 459-471.

 Hall, B. (2001).
 Learning management systems 2001.
-California: Brandon-Hall.
+Sunnyvale, CA: Brandon-Hall.

-Harvey, C. & Denton, J. (1999).
-To come of Age: Antecedents of organizational learning.
+Harvey, C., & Denton, J. (1999).
+To come of age: Antecedents of organizational learning.
 Journal of Management Studies, 37(7), 897-918.

-Hatch, N. W., and Dyer, J. H. (2004) “Human capital and learning as a source of sustainable competitive advantage,” Strategic Management Journal (25:12), 1155-1178.
+Hatch, N. W., & Dyer, J. H. (2004).
+Human capital and learning as a source of sustainable competitive advantage.
+Strategic Management Journal, 25(12), 1155-1178.